MikaAK/binance-api-elixir/README.md

 - [x] To allow for multiple accounts to be used
 - [ ] Access to trading on the futures API
+- [x] Access to trading on the spot API
 - [x] Access to accounts

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc)